Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Human-in-the-loop Dataset Collection

-\figref{transition} shows an example of display transitions.
 The display at the starting point shows the descriptions of the selected mode and the parameters required to activate the mode.
 When clicking the button labeled as \textit{start data collection} shown at the bottom of the leftmost picture of~\figref{transition}, count down until image capture begins.
 After counting from five seconds to zero, the image capture and marker detection began simultaneously.
 During image capture, mode-specific visualizations, which include the ET, CR, and Hm showing the collection progress, appear on the display.
-When the collection rate reached 100\%, image capture and marker detection ended, and the message \textit{Finish!} are displayed on the display.
-After finishing image capture, users can observe the collection time ranking in the top window of the web application.
+When the collection rate reached 100\%, image capture and marker detection ended, and the message \textit{Finish!} was displayed on the display.
+After finishing the image capture, users can observe the collection time ranking in the top window of the web application.

-The following sections provide more details on the three application feastures of displaying the elapsed time, showing the collection rate, and representing the uncollected areas as a hemisphere.
+The following sections provide more details on the proposed three application features (\tabref{pros-cons}) of displaying the elapsed time, showing the collection rate, and representing the uncollected areas as a hemisphere.